Skip to main content

 • keys - An array containing key objects

-• key - The actual secret key value
+• key - The actual secret key value; this can be any random string value

 Note for High Availability (HA) Deployments